Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: Introduction

 \section{Introduction}

 To meet the demand for ultra-high data rates, future wireless systems are expected to exploit both high frequencies and \acp{ELAA}~\cite{6G_freq_antenna,6G_freq,NFtutorial_Dai}.
 This paradigm shifts the propagation regime from the conventional \ac{FF}, i.e., Fraunhofer region, into the radiative \ac{NF}, i.e., Fresnel region~\cite{selvan2017fraunhofer}.
-In the \ac{FF} regime, the received signal exhibits {\em planar} wavefronts and the phase differences across antennas depend only on the {\em angle} of the radiating source point.
-In contrast, \ac{NF} communications is characterized by spherical wavefronts, where the phase variations depend jointly on the angle and distance of the source~\cite{NFtutorial,mismatch,NFlocalization}.
+In the \ac{FF} regime, the propagation from a radiating source point can be well approximated by a planar-wave model, where the phase differences across the receive array depend only on the angle of arrival.
+In contrast, in the \ac{NF} regime, this approximation no longer holds.
+The propagation from a radiating source point is more accurately described by a spherical-wave model, where the phase variations across the receive array depend jointly on both the angle and distance of the source point~\cite{NFtutorial,mismatch,NFlocalization}.

 The richer spatial structure of the NF signals enables an ELAA-equipped \ac{BS} to estimate not only the {\em angle} but also the {\em distance} of a radiating source point, effectively localizing a {\em single-antenna} user from an uplink \ac{SIMO} channel snapshot (obtained from the received pilot signal)~\cite{mismatch,NFlocalization,yuan2024scalable}.
-For a multi-antenna user, its {\em position and orientation} jointly determine the \ac{MIMO} channel response, making the user pose recoverable from the channel snapshot~\cite{yuan-MIMO}.
-For a moving user, e.g., a multi-antenna \ac{MS} with a frequently changing pose, the {\em snapshot-based approach}, which re-estimates the pose from scratch each time, is highly inefficient.
+For a multi-antenna user, its {\em position and orientation}, i.e., pose, jointly determine the \ac{MIMO} channel response, making the user pose recoverable from the channel snapshot~\cite{yuan-MIMO}.
+For a moving user, e.g., a multi-antenna \ac{MS} with a frequently changing pose, the classic estimation, which re-estimates the pose from scratch each time, is highly inefficient.
 Instead, the BS can perform {\em pose tracking} by leveraging the temporal correlation inherent in the MS's movement and rotation.
 Specifically, the MS pose is modeled as a time-varying state that evolves via a {\em state transition model}, and each new channel snapshot provides a noisy {\em observation/measurement} of the current state~\cite{guerra2021near}.
 By combining the previous state estimate with the current observation, the BS can achieve high-accuracy pose tracking with low pilot overhead.